snjagor/mcPStarMPPT/README.md

 mcPStarMPPT profile idle	- update charge controller with 'idle' profile values

-mcPStarMPPT update 		- (if default profile is enabled.)
+mcPStarMPPT update 		- (if a default profile is enabled.)
 ```

 ## License